zaza0209/GEERL/rebuttal_cs.md

 Thank you for your helpful feedback regarding the clarity of the proposed method, and particularly for highlighting the need for more detail on the key assumptions and theoretical results.

-We agree that a more thorough explanation of the assumptions and the formal theoretical results is necessary to fully convey the foundation of the proposed method.
-Due to the page limit, we have move those parts to the supplementary.
-In the revised manuscript, we will explicitly include these details to help readers better understand the theoretical framework behind our approach.
-Below is a summary of the key assumptions and the formal statements of Theorems 1 and 2:
+Due to the page limit, we decided to move tho assumptions and formal theoretical statements to the Supplementary Materials.
+Shall our paper be accepted, we are more than happy to use the extra page to include these details in the main paper.
+Below is a summary of the key assumptions and the formal statements of Theorems 1 and 2 which we plan to include:

 ### Assumptions: